-Visits will be face to face in 24-25 but occasionally may be virtual if your university visiting tutor asks for this.
+Most visits will be face to face in 23-24 but occasionally may be virtual if your university visiting tutor asks for this.
 You will decide this with the placement head of service, the QToD mentor and the university visiting tutor.
 See notes at the end of this section about how to film a virtual observation session if this is necessary.